WildCodeSchool/2022_09_PHP_Lyon_Le_plateau/README.md

 4. Import *le_plateau.sql* in your SQL server, you can do it manually or use the *migration.php* script which will import a *database.sql* file.
 5. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.
 The option `-t` with `public` as parameter means your localhost will target the `/public` folder.
 6. Go to `localhost:8000` with your favorite browser.
-7. From this starter kit, create your own web application.

-### Windows Users

-If you develop on Windows, you should edit you git configuration to change your end of line rules with this command :

-`git config --global core.autocrlf true`

 ## Example